 Telkomsel is the leading operator of cellular telecommunications services in Indonesia by customer market share and revenue market share.
 It is 65 per cent. held by PT Telekomunikasi Indonesia Tbk ("Telkom"), the largest full-service telecommunications operator in Indonesia.
 Telkom is listed on the Indonesia Stock Exchange and the New York Stock Exchange.
-As at 31 March 2018, Telkomsel had approximately 193 million mobile customers, representing an estimated mobile market share of 47.0 per cent.
+As at 31 March 2019, Telkomsel had approximately 169 million mobile customers, representing an estimated mobile market share of 51.1 per cent.

-As at 31 March 2018, Telkomsel had the largest network coverage among the cellular operators in Indonesia, covering approximately 99 per cent. of the Indonesian population.
+As at 31 March 2019, Telkomsel had the largest network coverage among the cellular operators in Indonesia, covering close to 100 per cent. of the Indonesian population.
 Telkomsel offers three prepaid brands - simPATI, Kartu As and Loop, and the postpaid kartuHALO service, as well as a variety of value-added services and programmes.

 In December 2014, Telkomsel became the first mobile operator to launch 4G LTE services in Jakarta and Bali.
 Telkomsel continues to invest in network infrastructure to provide the best and the widest network coverage, including the 4G LTE network.
-As at 31 March 2018, Telkomsel had approximately 168,000 base transceiver stations of which 70 per cent. are 3G/4G base transceiver stations.
+As at 31 March 2019, Telkomsel had approximately 197,500 base transceiver stations of which 75 per cent. are 3G/4G base transceiver stations.
 With increasing smartphone penetration in Indonesia, Telkomsel is currently experiencing significant growth in data and digital services.
-It had approximately 109 million data customers as at 31 March 2018.
+It had approximately 111 million data customers as at 31 March 2019.